avisuano/CS460/README.md

 ## About Me

 I am a Computer Science major at [Western Oregon University](http://www.wou.edu/).
 I have some general IT experience, three years as a Cyber Network Operator ([MOS 0651](http://mosmanual.com/pages/mos/06/0651.php)) in the United States Marine Corps.
-There I worked with Cisco devices, Windows Server 2008 R2 and Exchange Server.
-I was also able to complete a CompTIA Security+ certification.
-I was working towards a CCNA certification, but due to circumstances I was forced to drop that path for now.
-The transition from the USMC to school, well, mostly coding, has been difficult.
-Eventually I would like to combine my major in Computer Science and my minor in Earth System Science, and work towards developing green technology.
-This of course, requires me to become proficient at coding.

 ## Code Storage
 I have repositories here: [GitHub](https://github.com/avisuano/CS460) and here: [BitBucket](https://bitbucket.org/avisuano15/cs460/src/master/).
 The later is mostly a back up for now, but will be transitioned into the main storage after CS460.